shripraveen21/My-Portfolio/README.md

 ## Description

-This project is a portfolio starter template for Ethan, showcasing various projects and information.
+This project is a portfolio, showcases various projects and information.
 The portfolio is designed to be modern and responsive, utilizing various technologies to create smooth transitions and engaging user experiences.

 ## Table of Contents